segpacto/gql-gateway/Readme.md

 ...
 ```

-- Once the graphql gateway read from those services json swagger endpoints, our server generates :
+Once the graphql gateway read from those services their swagger specification, our server generates the following:
 ```graph
 type Queries {
     get_products_userId(userId: String!): Products!